OctopusDeploy/blog/blog/2018-07/octopus-workers.md

 In this post, I'll give you a pre-release peak, tell you the what and why of Workers, and show you how to use Workers to move steps off the Octopus Server.

-Following posts will give more walk-through examples for scalling with Workers and using Workers for cloud deployments.
+Following posts will give more walk-through examples to scale up your Octopus infrastructure with Workers and using Workers for cloud deployments.

 Workers allow some nice ways to set up your deployments and move work off your Octopus Server, so it's well worth reading carefully, but we've also designed it [so you never even need to know it's there](#What-wait-No-Now-theres-workers-and-pools-and-a-built-in-worker-I-don-t-care-just-let-me-have-it-back-to-how-it-used-to-be) if you don't want to use it.